Jelly-Pudding/ereddicator/README.md

 ## Features

+- **Selective Content Removal**: Choose which types of content to delete.
+Options include:
+  - Comments
+  - Posts
+  - Saved items
+  - Upvoted content
+  - Downvoted content
+  - Hidden posts
 - **Karma Threshold**: You can now set karma thresholds for comments and posts.
 Content with karma above or equal to the threshold will be preserved.
-- **Advertise Option**: You can choose to occasionally replace content with an advertisement for Ereddicator instead of random text before deletion.
+- **Advertise Option**: When enabled, there's a 50% chance for each comment or post to be replaced with an advertisement for Ereddicator instead of random text before deletion.

-Note: The script replaces each comment and post with random text (or occasionally an advertisement if selected) before deletion as an added measure against the original content being read.
+Note: The content replacement (with either random text or an advertisement) occurs immediately before deletion as an added measure against the original content being read.

 ## Instructions (for Windows Users)